 The Environmental Quality Incentives Program (EQIP) is a voluntary conservation program administered by the USDA Natural Resources Conservation Service.
 It supports production agriculture and environmental quality as compatible goals.
 Through EQIP, farmers, ranchers, private forest land owners and Federally-recognized American Indian tribes may receive financial and technical assistance to implement structural and land management conservation practices on eligible agricultural land.

 Individuals engaged in livestock, crop or forest production are eligible to apply.
-Eligible land includes cropland, rangeland, pasture, and private non-industrial forestland.
+Eligible land includes cropland, rangeland, pasture, and private non-industrial forestland on which agricultural products, livestock or forest-related products are produced.

 Control or own eligible land